 Gadal, a Hebrew word, comes from the Old Testament, where it first appears in the book of Genesis on 12 occasions.
 Gadal, according to Bible scholars means to grow up, to be magnified and to do great things.
-Our vision for Year 9 students is that they can grow up and do great things in their own building separate from the main buildings and programs at St Francis Catholic College.
+Our vision for Year 9 students is that they can grow up and do great thing.
 This physical separation for the Year 9 staff and students will allow the formation of strong and positive relationships.